MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/portfolio.md

 **1. Deploy to Heroku**

-Push your git repo to a Heroku app.
+Push your git repo to a Heroku app (if you choose a simpler hosting service, you might not need to set up Pingdom; see below).

 **2. Register a domain**

 We recommend [namecheap.com][namecheap] for registering domains.

 [namecheap]: http://www.namecheap.com/